intelowlproject/IntelOwl/docs/source/Contribute.md

    1. *Name: specific name of the configuration
    2. *Python module: <module_name>.<class_name>
    3. *Description: description of the configuration
-   4. *Config:
-      1. *Queue: celery queue that will be used
+   4. *Routing key: celery queue that will be used
-      2. *Soft_time_limit: maximum time for the task execution
+   5. *Soft_time_limit: maximum time for the task execution
-   5. *Maximum tlp: maximum tlp to allow the run on the connector
+   6. *Maximum tlp: maximum tlp to allow the run on the connector
-   6. *Run on failure: if the connector should be run even if the job fails
+   7. *Run on failure: if the connector should be run even if the job fails

-4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new connector (you will find it under `api_app/connectors_manager/migrations`).
-The script will create the following models:
-      1. ConnectorConfig
+### Hot to add a new Ingestor
+1. Put the module in the `ingestors` directory
+2. Remember to use `_monkeypatch()` in its class to create automated tests for the new ingestor.
+This is a trick to have tests in the same class of its ingestor.
+3. Create the configuration inside django admin in `Ingestors_manager/IngestorConfigs` (* = mandatory, ~ = mandatory on conditions)
+   1. *Name: specific name of the configuration
-      2. Parameter
+   2. *Python module: <module_name>.<class_name>
-      3. PluginConfig
-   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin ConnectorConfig <new_connector_name>`
+   3. *Description: description of the configuration
+   4. *Routing key: celery queue that will be used
+   5. *Soft_time_limit: maximum time for the task execution
+   6. *Playbook to Execute: Playbook that **will** be executed on every IOC retrieved
+   7. *Schedule: Crontab object that describes the schedule of the ingestor.
+You are able to create a new clicking the `plus` symbol.

 ### How to add a new Visualizer